I catch the poems I am fit for … A man’s readiness is his limit.The Boyhood of Fionn

 Towards the end of this high quiet, I look at a weather map and find, in place of the usual complementarities of anticlockwise–clockwise pressure systems, a vast easterly flow across the Pacific, the Tasman, the Southern Ocean, and on over the landmasses of the mainland and Tasmania, out into the Indian Ocean.
 Startled, I zoom wider and find that easterly winds circle the entire southern hemisphere over land and sea in an unbroken flow except for some disturbance as the stream reaches the Andes, after which it resumes.
 Trade winds, usually confined to equatorial regions, have extended over half the globe.

-And out of the flow, huge rains come, flooding coastal mainland areas that burned last summer, ash from those fires washing into the watercourses, the catchments.
+And out of the flow, huge rains come, flooding coastal mainland areas that burned last summer, ash from those fires washing from the catchments into the watercourses.
 Rain blows far inland and in a single night, brings a year’s fall to arid districts.
 Then as the system begins to break up and the winds turn westerly once more, it tracks south across the strait to bring days of showery mist here in the southeast before heading back out to into the Tasman.

 I’ve found an outcrop where the magma upwelling that created the landform here has weathered through – molten rock that never broke the surface but lifted and fractured the layers above before it solidified.
 I knew there were places along the ridge where this weathering had happened but I’d never seen it, or hadn’t recognised it if I did.
 Trees grow from the stone, the splitter now split by cold and wildfire and the roots and burrows of living things, forces of the daylight world.